siiems/limbo-twitch-bot/README.md

 # Commands:
   - limbo [bet amount] [multiplier prediction]x | Gamba an amount, cooldown changeable in config.py
   - free | Gives 100 money to user, cooldown changeable in config.py
   - ping | Displays how long the script has been running and the RAM usage in MB
   - balance | Displays amount of money the user has
   - chance [multiplier]x | Display the odds of winning a limbo with the multiplier
+  - leaderboard | Shows users rank compared to total users, ranked by total money
+  - give [userid] [amount] | Gives user with the given userid the specified amount of money

+# Config
+Most things you could want to change about the bot can be changed in config.py, such as:
+ - Command prefix
+ - Initial channel that the bot connects to, once the script is ran
+ - Debug Mode (turns logging of messages on or off)
+ - Username or UserID blacklist, (using userID blacklist is recommended as usernames can change)
+ - Cooldown for limbo command
+ - Cooldown for free command
+ - Currency that is displayed in bot messages (can be emojis, standard currency symbols or anything you want really)
+ - Chance of a pre 1x roll crash for limbo command, increase odds to deter spamming low rolls (don't touch the last thing in config)